six-two/mkdocs-placeholder-plugin/docs/replace-modes.md

 ## Nesting

-If you have a placeholder that contains another placeholder (and `allow_recursive` is `true` for it), the value of the placeholder will be resolved, before it is written to the page.
+If you have a placeholder that contains another placeholder (and `allow_nested` is `true` for it), the value of the placeholder will be resolved, before it is written to the page.
 This may cause the page to reload when you did not expect it.

 ### Example